-C-CD-145 Residential Character in Villages.
-Consistent with the limitations outlined in C-PK-3, discourage the conversion of residential to commercial uses in coastal villages.
+C-CD-15 Residential Character in Villages.
+Consistent with the limitations to the village core commercial area outlined in C-PK-3, discourage the conversion of residential to commercial uses in coastal villages.
 If conversion of a residence to commercial uses is allowed under applicable zoning code provisions, the architectural style of the home should be preserved.

-[Adapted from the Point Reyes Station Community Plan, Policy PA-2.4, p.
+[Adapted from the Point Reves Station Community Plan, Policy PA-2.4, p.
 13]

-C-CD-156 Maintenance of the Rural Character of Roadways.
+C-CD-16 Maintenance of the Rural Character of Roadways.
 Roadways and accessways shall reflect the character of coastal communities and shall be context and location sensitive.
 The primary areas to be considered for sidewalks, curbs, and similar roadway improvements shall be within designated village boundaries.

-[Adapted from Point Reyes Station Community Plan, Circulation and Transportation Policies T-1.1 and T-3.1, pp. 50-51; and Tomales Community Plan, Policy TR-1.1, p.
+[Adapted from Point Reyes Station Community Plan, Circulation and Transportation Policies T 1.1 and T 3.1, pp. 50-51; and Tomales Community Plan, Policy TR 1.1, p.
 IV-16]

-C-CD-168 Visitor Notification.
+C-CD-18 Visitor Notification.
 Provide real-time information of highway congestion and parking conditions in coastal communities to coastal visitors before they commit to Highway One.
 Use electronic signs located near Highway 101 or other appropriate locations, a regularly updated website, and other telecommunication methods.